 If you’re not sure if you’d like using a wet bath, try one out.
 Rent a pop up camper with a wet bathroom for the weekend and see how it goes.

-Some bathrooms, particularly dry baths, are fully enclosed.
+Some bathrooms in pop up trailers with a toilet, particularly dry baths, are fully enclosed.
 This means they are a separate room, like normal bathrooms indoors.
 Others use a simple curtain to partition the space.

 When camping, privacy is already typically at a minimum, but some people just can’t do their business with only a curtain to rely on.
 This one really comes down to what you’re comfortable with.